 The main east gate.
 Traffic flows in the traditional pattern, which is to say through gates on either side of this protuberance or barbican bulging from the main wall.

 The same gate from inside the gate-yard.
 Highrises are kept outside the wall.

 The view from the top.
 The wall is rectangular and has a total length exceeding eight miles.
-Classic manuals governing Chinese capitals say that such cities should be oriented to the compass point and be penetrated by three gates on each side, dividing the city into nine superblocks.
+Classic manuals stipulate that capital cities should be oriented to the compass points and be penetrated by three gates on each side, dividing the city into nine superblocks.
 Xi'an doesn't quite conform--some gates have been added; others, blocked--but it comes very close to the ideal.
 Strikingly, it is much smaller than Tang Changan, whose wall encompassed not only Ming Xi'an but an area perhaps seven times as great--very nearly as great as the area of the modern city of 6,000,000.

 The view from the southeast corner of the wall and looking along the south wall.

 Low buildings within and high without.

 Land is too expensive for much land to remain open; here, a market is squeezed inside the southeast corner of the wall.

 About as high as residential buildings get inside.